 - Don’t just rely on what a friend or colleague tells you about features and benefits – Coverage and services may differ, depending on where your property is located.

-There is no doubt that each of the abovementioned insurance companies deliver their promises.
+There is no doubt that each of the abovementioned insurance companies delivers their promises.
 And surely, with financial strength ratings the equivalent of “excellent”, you can have the peace of mind that these companies are financially stable and have the capability to payout claims.
 What’s important is that you practice due diligence in your research in terms of pricing and coverage, and you go with the company you feel best understands your needs.